Sending Money to or from Germany

 Options for Sending Money to or from Germany

 You have several options for transferring funds to or from Germany – or other European countries.
-These options vary mostly in the fees charged to you (and/or the recipient).
-In general, banks charge the highest fees for an international money transfers.
-But thanks to the Internet, there are other, lower-cost choices.
-More details about that in Part 2, coming soon.
+These options vary in several important ways.
+There are three main choices for sending money abroad: banks, remittance services and forex brokers.
+More details about that in Part 2.